-The Associated Press is not naming the mother or father to avoid identifying the boy.
+The Associated Press isn’t naming the parents to avoid identifying the juvenile victim.